NethServer/ns8-crowdsec/README.md

 - inspect a collection: `cscli collections inspect crowdsecurity/sshd`
 - inspect a scenario: `cscli scenarios inspect crowdsecurity/ssh-bf`
 - inspect a parser: `cscli parsers inspect crowdsecurity/sshd-logs`

+## NethVoice / Kamailio scenarios

+Besides the CrowdSec hub collections, ns8-crowdsec ships custom parsers/scenarios to detect:

+- HTTP brute-force and exploit-scan attacks against the NethVoice CTI middleware
+- Brute-force attacks against the NethVoice admin API login endpoint (`/freepbx/rest/login`)
+- Brute-force attacks against the NethVoice reports application login (`reports-api`)
+- SIP brute-force attacks against Kamailio authentication

+These protections are enabled by default for new installations.
+For existing installations, the protections are disabled by default and can be enabled by setting the `NETHVOICE_COLLECTION_ENABLED=True` variable in the module's `.env` file:

+    runagent -m crowdsec1 python3 -c 'import agent ; agent.set_env("NETHVOICE_COLLECTION_ENABLED", "True")'

+Then restart the module for changes to take effect:

+    systemctl restart crowdsec1

+To disable, remove the variable from `.env`, then restart:

+    runagent -m crowdsec1 python3 -c 'import agent ; agent.set_env("NETHVOICE_COLLECTION_ENABLED", "False")'
+    systemctl restart crowdsec1

 ## Instance enroll request

 You can see the metrics of crowdsec at https://app.crowdsec.net/, for this purpose you need to create a login for a single user or an organization in the website, then in the top right menu click in `enroll an instance` and retrieve the keys, then enroll your container and restart it.